-My Boyfriend Wants to Control Me
+My Boyfriend Tries to Control Me

 I get a lot of emails about controlling relationships, where one person seems to want to exert their influence over their partner.
 I read tarot cards professionally, and many questioners ask, “Why does my boyfriend want to control me?”
 Well, having been in such a relationship myself for 10 years, I decided to do some research into this question: why do some men feel the need to control their partner?

 If your partner tries to control by physical violence or outright physical abuse, then it’s pretty obvious he is uncontrollably jealous and possessive.
 The only advice anyone can give you is to leave the relationship.
 If you are too scared to leave, you must seek help.
 You can’t stay in such a relationship - you could end up hurt, or worse.

 Yet there are many men (and women too) who control their partner in very subtle ways.
 So subtle that you can’t pin it down.
 So subtle that you are gently guided toward their way of thinking.
 You may not even realize you are being emotionally manipulated until you wake up and see that he has undermined your confidence and self-belief.

 I’ve focused on men in this article because my emails come primarily from women.
 And because I’m a woman and have been on the wrong side of a controlling partner myself.

 Signs of a Controlling Boyfriend